ibm-cloud-docs/transit-gateway/faqs.md

 {: support}

 Each gateway is only permitted to have ten outstanding requests for a cross-account connection.

-## Can I connect a VPC with generation 1 compute and a VPC with generation 2 compute using a transit gateway?
-{: #gateways}
-{: faq}
-{: support}

-You can connect any two or more VPCs (Gen 1 or Gen 2) using a transit gateway.

 ## I connected a VPC to one transit gateway.
 Can I connect that VPC to a second transit gateway?
 {: #connections-two-vpcs}